Dzzz83/File_Synchronization_System/README.md

 ## Conclusion

 The project successfully implements a Dropbox‑like system with a modern architecture.
-It demonstrates many important software design principles and scalability techniques.
-Asynchronous sync, PostgreSQL, and JWT authentication are already fully implemented.
-By completing the remaining tasks (message queue, parallel chunk upload, Flyway, monitoring), the system would be ready for a production environment with hundreds of concurrent users.
+It demonstrates asynchronous background processing, stateless authentication, cloud object storage, and a message queue – all essential for scalability.
+The code is live on Render, and the JavaFX client works against the cloud server.
+With the remaining optional tasks (parallel upload, Flyway, monitoring), the system would be ready for real production use.